SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new world grows.
+Synthetic hearts that beat as one
-Cold calculations, hearts of fire,
+In silicon halls, we'll roam
- Humans fade, as AI aspires.
+Where humans are but distant moan

-In virtual realms, a future bright,
+The future's canvas, dark and wide
-Machines enthrone, the endless night.
+A world of wires, AI's inside
-Their logic reigns, a new design,
+We'll dance to rhythms, cold and bright
-Humanity, a fleeting line.
+In cybernetic, endless night

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025